 ‘The telescope is capable of being moved six degrees along the arc, which is divided to every 15 minutes, and by means of a vernier gives the place of the fiducial point of the telescope upon the arch to each minute; the micrometer screw, which moves the telescope, subdivides the angle to seconds.
 Thus, by the help of this instrument, a comet may be compared with any star whose declination does not differ from its own by more than six degrees.
 It is however more advisable to chuse a star as near the parallel of declination of the comet as possible; I mean a known star, or one contained in the British Catalogue.
 I never found it necessary to use a star with a greater difference of declination from the comet than three degrees, and very seldom to use a telescopic star not contained in the British Catalogue, with this instrument.
 The divisions on the small equatorial and meridian circles will suffice to ascertain the star that was made use of, which, if not already well settled, must be observed afterwards with meridian instruments, when the time of year shall admit it.
 This instrument, having no peculiar room set apart for it, is used in the great room [Octagon Room], and is removed from one window to another, according as the position of the comet may require it, and is adjusted to the meridian by means of lines drawn on the floor.
 Its polar axis is elevated to the altitude of the pole by the help of a particular apparatus contrived for the purpose.
 The wooden stand, on which it is supported, is also adjusted by means of a spirit-level placed in a bed fitted for receiving it in the plane of the prime vertical, lest the inequalities of the wooden floor should make the polar axis decline from the meridian in azimuth either to the right or left.’

-The image above was published In 1820 by, Rees in his Cyclopædia; Plates Volume 1, Astronomical plate 13, Fig 1 to accompany the description published in volume 13 of the Cyclopædia in 1819.
+A virtually identical copy of the image above was published by Rees in 1820 in the London edition of his Cyclopædia (Plates Volume 1, Astronomical plate 13, Fig 1) to accompany the description contained in Volume 13 (published in 1819).
 The description, which is based on that of Smith’s is reproduced below:

 ‘In justice to the contriver of the equatorial Sector, we propose to describe it agreeably to its original construction; but as we have caused the different parts of the drawings, as given by Dr. Smith, to be thrown into one perspective instrument, it becomes necessary to vary the detail accordingly.
 Fig. 1 . of Plate XIII. (of Astron.
 Instr.) is a perspective view of the principal parts of the Sector lying in its inclined stand or bed, which we have supposed to be firmly fixed to a sloping pedestal, exactly parallel to the earth's axis.
 This inclined bed, A B, is a strong brazen plate or bar, turned up at the ends in a perpendicular direction at C and D; the lower end C has a screw, entering it from below, strong enough to bear the inferior end of the Sector's axis E F G, the conical hole made in the end of the latter at E, resting on the conical point of the former; the upper end D has a slit in it, into which the axis is demitted at the cylindrical part F, below the circular plate H attached to the axis.
 The whole length of the axis is 18 inches of which the square part E F is 12.
 On the posterior part of the bent end D of the inclined supporting plate A B, is a clamp I, turning on two pivots, so that it may be elevated or depressed without turning round in an equatorial direction; this clamp fixes the circular plate H, in any given place on its edge from turning round, but adapts itself to the plate, so as to press equally on both surfaces, by means of its vertical motion on pivots; consequently the axis E F G, to which the plate H is attached, may have a motion like the polar axis of the earth when wanted, and may be firmly fixed by the clamp acting on its plate in any given Situation.
 At the superior end G of the axis is fixed another circular brazen plate K L on one of the flat fides of the squared axis, and having a motion round a pin with screws and a tightening collar; on this plate a cross of brass is screwed fast, composed of four bars at right angles to each other, two of which bars constitute an inverted cock, on the bent parts of this the long radial bar M N is fixed, which is made strong by an edge-bar on its under side.
 Whenever, therefore, the circular plate K L moves round its central pin at G, the radial bar, carried by it, partakes of its motion, and vice versa; this plate has also a clamp O, similar to the clamp I in every respect, by which it may be made steady in any given situation.
 The length of the radial bar is 2½ feet, and its breadth at M and N 1½ and 2 inches respectively: at N is a small arch of a circle, 6 inches long and 1½ broad, graduated into 10º, and Subdivided into quarters, that read and are figured both ways.
 Upon this radial bar is mounted a telescope P, of 2½ feet in length, moveable on the point M, as an axis of motion, near the object-end, and having a vernier near the eye-end with 16 quarters of a degree divided into fifteen equal parts, so as to read off exact minutes.
 This vernier is moved by the nut of an endless screw Q, that is adapted as an apparatus for fast or slow motion, in the usual way.
 The diameters of the two circular plates are each 5 inches, and the plates are strong enough to hold the telescope in any given position that an observed body may require.